-From 10th to 13th Zo Al Haga Feast of the Sacrifice which honors the willingness of Prophet Ibrahim to sacrifice his son, as an act of obedience to Allah's (God) command.
+From the 10th to the 13th, Zo Al Haga Feast of the Sacrifice honors the willingness of Prophet Ibrahim to sacrifice his son, as an act of obedience to Allah's (God) command.
 Before Ibrahim sacrificed his son, God provided a male animal to sacrifice instead.
 In commemoration of this, an animal is sacrificed and divided into three parts: one-third of the share is given to the poor and needy, another third is given to relatives, friends, and neighbors, and the remaining third is retained by the family.

-January 7 the birth of Jesus Christ according to Coptic Calendar and most Egyptians regardless of religion join in the festivities, especially in Cairo and other Coptic regions.
+January 7 the birth of Jesus Christ according to the Coptic Calendar and most Egyptians regardless of religion join in the festivities, especially in Cairo and other Coptic regions.
 The week before Christmas, homes, and businesses are decked out with colorful lights and decorations, and there are manger scenes and special holiday bazaars in the streets.
-Following the midnight mass on Christmas Eve, people gather to celebrate and eat a traditional dish of rice, garlic and meat soup called Fata.
+Following the midnight mass on Christmas Eve, people gather to celebrate and eat a traditional dish of rice, garlic, and meat soup called Fata.

-The Easter festival is large family dinners are served to break the long period of fasting.
+Coptic believers hold an Easter vigil until dawn on Easter Morning.
+This is known as “The Great Vigil” and the ceremonies will involve a Resurrection play that centers on both the Resurrection and the Ascension.
+In the beginning, Heaven’s gates are shown shut tight and the room is kept dark to symbolize humanity’s fall into sin.
+The Easter festival is large family dinners that are served to break the long period of fasting.
 Fish, meat, eggs, cookies, biscuits, and “Fatteh” a dish with rice and other ingredients laid on top of a crispy flatbread, are common cuisine choices.
 New clothes are also bought and worn as Coptic Christians visit family members and friends at their houses.

 The following holidays in Egypt are celebrated across the country, where government offices and ministries are closed.

-Celebrates the day of the beginning of the Egyptian revolution against "President Mubarak" on the 25th of January 2011 and it's also a National Police Day It's a day off in Egypt.
+Celebrates the day of the beginning of the Egyptian revolution against "President Mubarak" on the 25th of January 2011 and it's also National Police Day It's a day off in Egypt.

-Sinai liberation day marks the final withdrawal of all Israeli military forces from the Sinai Peninsula when Egypt recovered the land of Sinai and the withdrawal of the last Israeli soldier from the city of Taba in 1988
+Sinai liberation day marks the final withdrawal of all Israeli military forces from the Sinai Peninsula when Egypt recovered the land of Sinai and the withdrawal of the last Israeli soldier from the city of Taba in 1988.

 It's a day off for all Egyptians.
 It is a day off for the general population, and schools and most businesses are closed.

-Egypt celebrates its first military victory in the October War, which leads to the liberation of Sinai from the occupation, also during the rule of President "Mohamed Anwar Sadat".
+Egypt celebrates its first military victory in the October War, which leads to the liberation of Sinai from occupation, also during the rule of President "Mohamed Anwar Sadat".